 Romance scams start out from a dating website, cold email, a social media message, or even a phone call.
 This initial stage is commonly known as “catfishing”, as the communicating party will usually portray a persona that they are not (e.g. a man pretending to be a woman, etc.).
 The persona will usually have some sort of background information available on the web, but this will usually be incomplete, severely limited, or contradictory (🚩first red flag!).

 As soon as communication starts, the scammers will attempt to create an emotional connection with the person they are trying to scam.
-This process can be extended to a long period of time, through calls, gifts, or even (attempted) efforts to get in touch with you in real life.
+This process can be extended for a long period of time, through calls, gifts, or even (attempted) efforts to get in touch with you in real life.